knchn08/GCSJ-leaderboard-website/README.md

 # GCSJ-leaderboard-website

-This is a leaderboard website that displays your rankings and information about about you Google Cloud Study Jams Completions.
+This is a leaderboard website that displays your rankings and information about about your Google Cloud Study Jams Completions.

 ## Table of Contents